Magafurov/ChessNN/README.md

 The largest source of human games is the [lichess database](https://database.lichess.org/) where one can download in excess of 3 billion standard games.
 Processing them requires the [`pgn-extract`](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) tool in the path.

+### Filter pgn

+You can filter your pgn files with filter_pgn.ipynb according to your chosen conditions.
+The tags I used are in pgn_npz_tag_files folder.

+### Generating tensor database

+To convert pgn files to tensors use generate.ipynb

+### Training

+Initializing and training of the network is don in training.ipynb

+### Play

+You can play against the trained network through your browser.
+To do so, click interface/start.bat (for windows)